AndyT-PrimoSpade/pysper/README.md

 # <span style="color:green"> __Running Script__
 - Update the use_auth_token by register via huggingface for the token
-- CMD/PowerShell cd to the dir and run `python pysper.py shell=True`
+- CMD/PowerShell cd to the dir and run `python pysper.py`
 - Under asr_transcription and diarized_text_str change the name to audio file name.
 - Under diarized_text_str for num_speakers can set if speaker number is known.